LollosoSi/ShadowFace-Tizen232/README.md

 *Why is this unavailable on the store?*
 Unfortunately it is closed for new watchface developers at the moment.
-Will re-attempt on August, 2020
+~Will re-attempt on August, 2020~
+Unfortunately installing through this repository is mandatory.
+Guess why

 *How can I install it?*
 Look no further than the following section